Bira/octopus-carnival/_drafts/scavengers-guild.md

 else.
 They sell it off through their contacts, take their percentages off the proceeds, and give you the rest as a finder's fee.

+## The Scavenger's Guild in GURPS

+It's easy to justify the Scavenger's Guild as being part of the support industry that such settings often grow around the delving profession.
+It fits right in next to Ye Olde Magick Shoppe and the Temple of Affordable Resurrection.
+A more fleshed-out campaign setting could also justify its existence with a more elaborate setup like Solasta's.

+The Guild works pretty much as described in the last paragraph of the previous section.
+After the PCs clear a dungeon and return to town, they can report its location to the Guild.
+They will send a caravan full of professional looters there, who will strip the place of all that cheap and/or bulky treasure and bring it back for sale in town.
+The party gets a cut of that sale as a finder's fee.

+### The Process

+During the delve, ask your players to write down all of the items they intend to have the Guild collect.
+Once they clear the dungeon and return to town, they can contact the Guild and begin the process.

+### Safety First

+The Scavenger's Guild only goes to dungeons that have been truly made safe.
+They'll refuse any jobs that would take the to dungeons that still contain large unexplored areas or monsters that can attack their personnel.

+### This Takes a While

+Turn-around time for the Guild is usually a week plus however long it takes to make go from town to the dungeon and back.
+If long-distance magical communication is common in your setting, you can cut the travel time by half.
+The Guild contacts scavengers who are closer to the dungeon, but they still have to make the return trip.

+That extra week is the time it takes for the Guild to sell everything and pay the PCs.
+It can't be reduced.

+### Scavengers, Not a Demolition Crew

+The Guild's scavengers have the same ability to loot the dungeon as the PCs, with more carrying capacity.
+They can collect those rusty skeleton swords and cheap wine barrels, and they can load their carts with that fancy bed, but they won't take anything that would require actual demolition work to loot, or which can't be transported by mundane means.
+No blowing up the dungeon to sell the wall stones, and no digging out that hundred-foot marble statue!

+### A Guild, Not a Charity

+The Scavenger's Guild has a large network of contacts that lets them find good buyers for its loot.
+However, they have to cover their operating costs and their members have to earn a living.
+Figure out their finder's fee using the Wealth of the PC who deals with them, as if that PC was selling the loot themselves.
+There's no way for the PCs to increase this further, unlike with a direct sale.

+The GM is free to further limit the maximum percentage of the fair value the PCs can get through the Guild, but there should be no need to do so.
+The value of the treasure in question will be fairly small to begin with, after all.

+### The Small Print

+It's important that the PCs make that list of treasure mentioned at the start of this section.
+That's the only loot for which the Guild will pay a finder's fee.
+If they find anything else in there, they might very well take it, but they won't share the spoils.
+This is both a bit of shrewd business on their part and an out-of-character "safety" measure to prevent the GM from having to account for all of the loot the delvers missed.

+Treasure that was hidden but which the players couldn't find won't be found by the Guild either.

 [1]: https://dungeonfantastic.blogspot.com/2021/10/gurps-dungeon-fantasy-session-159-cold.html